open-telemetry/opentelemetry.io/content/en/docs/collector/transforming-telemetry.md

 frequently-used processors.

-The configuration of processors, particularly advanced transformations, may have a signficant impact on collector performance.
+The configuration of processors, particularly advanced transformations, may have a significant impact on collector performance.

 ## Basic filtering